FarFromLittle/Questline/README.md

 end
 ```

-Take note that both examples define the method using a colon ( : ), which means *self* is implied and is a *QuestLine*.
+> Take note that both examples use a colon `:` when defining the method, which means *self* is implied.
-However, when calling a global callback, a period ( . ) is used and the questline is passed along with the player.
+However, when calling the global callback, a period `.` is used and *self* is passed along with the player.

 Events are fired in the following order:
 * *OnAccept()* fires when a player is assigned a previously unknown questline.